 This Division is also responsible for tenant compliance, environmental studies, endangered species protection, water quality monitoring, environmental permitting for Port projects, developing various environmental studies, review of pending legislation as it relates to Ports on the local, state and federal level, and coordination with federal and state agencies on dredging issues.

-Seaport Engineering and Construction oversees the Port's participation in the Green Marine Environmental Program, which is a self-reporting and independently verified framework to first establish and then reduce the Port's environmental footprint.
+Seaport Engineering and Facilities Maintenance oversees the Port's participation in the Green Marine Environmental Program, which is a self-reporting and independently verified framework to first establish and then reduce the Port's environmental footprint.